Opendiffsarenotgood/ArialOS/README.md

 To play and experience this simulator as intended, you will need:

 * **Presentation Software:** Microsoft PowerPoint 2021 or Microsoft 365.
   * *Note:* Older versions (PowerPoint 2016/2019 or older) or web versions may not render full transition effects, Morph transitions, or slide timing properly.
-This project was also tested on mobile version, and is confirmed unplayable.
+This project was also tested on mobile version, and is confirmed unplayable on that version.
 * **Display:** Recommended to view in **Slide Show Mode** (`F5`) on a desktop/laptop for best interactive performance.
 * * If using the `.ppsx` release version, double-clicking the file will start Slide Show mode automatically.